-C. auris can spread from one patient to another in hospitals, nursing homes, and other health care settings.
-People can be colonized with C. auris without displaying any symptoms but, without proper infection control practices, still transmit the infection to other persons.
-It can spread through close contact with affected patients and contaminated surfaces or equipment.
+C. auris can spread from one patient to another in health care settings.
+It can spread through close contact with infected or colonized patients and contaminated surfaces or equipment.
 C. auris can live on surfaces for several weeks.
 Contact with these surfaces allows the fungus to spread to other people.
-Once a patient has tested positive for C. auris infection or colonization, they are considered colonized for life and infection control measures should be utilized.
+Once a patient has tested positive for C. auris infection or colonization, they are considered colonized for life and infection control measures should be utilized indefinitely.